vvvv666/greenfield-docs/src/docs/greenfield-blockchain/modules/cross-chain.md

 <div align="center"><img src="../../../asset/03-Cross-chain-Architecture.jpg"  height="95%" width="95%"></div>
 <div align="center"><i>Figure Cross-chain Architecture</i></div>

-Above figure shows the layered design of cross-chain:
+The Greenfield ecosystem consists of three distinct layers.

-1. The bottom layer is a cross-chain **Communication Layer**, which focuses on primitive communication package handling and verification.
+### Communication Layer
-2. The middle layer implements the **Resource Mirror**.
-It is responsible for managing the resource assets that are defined on Greenfield but mirrored onto BSC.
+Communication Layer is responsible for handling and verifying the communication packages between different blockchain networks.
+This layer serves as the backbone of the entire ecosystem, ensuring the smooth and secure transfer of information between different platforms.

-3. The top layer is the **Application Layer**, which are the smart contracts implemented by community developers on BSC to operate the mirrored resource entities with their primitives; Greenfield does not have such an application layer since itself does not provide programmability yet.
+### Resource Mirror Layer
-The real dApps will have some part in this Application Layer and also interact with Greenfield Core and all sorts of supporting infrastructures.
+Resource Mirror Layer provides a bridge between Greenfield and Binance Smart Chain (BSC).

-Because of the asymmetric framework, BSC focuses more on the **application/control plane**, while Greenfield is the **data plane**.
-To avoid state racing, the following rules are introduced:
+This layer manages the resource assets defined on Greenfield, which are then mirrored onto BSC.

-- Any resources that are initiated to create by BSC can only be controlled by BSC.
+The Resource Mirror Layer enables users to interact with these assets on BSC using smart contracts, which operate on the primitives defined by Greenfield.
+This layer plays a critical role in the Greenfield ecosystem, enabling seamless cross-chain asset management and more efficient resource allocation.

-- Any resources that are controlled by BSC can not transfer control rights to Greenfield.
+### Application Layer

-- Any resources that are controlled by Greenfield can transfer control rights to BSC.
+At the top of the Greenfield ecosystem is the Application Layer.
+This layer consists of smart contracts that are developed by the community on BSC, enabling them to operate the mirrored resource entities on the Resource Mirror Layer.
+While Greenfield itself does not currently offer programmability, the Application Layer allows for the creation of decentralized applications (dApps) that can interact with Greenfield Core and other supporting infrastructures.
+The Application Layer represents the true power and potential of the Greenfield ecosystem, enabling developers and users to create and leverage a wide range of innovative and decentralized applications while benefiting from Greenfield's robust infrastructure and cross-chain capabilities.

 ## Communication Layer